 Woodgrove Shopping Centre has been a proud supporter of Hope Street since 2015.
 Their partnership with Hope Street strives to continue supporting young people experiencing, or at risk of, homelessness, through fundraising events and awareness raising initiatives.

 With the success of the Tree of Hope, the Letters of Hope was unveiled on 01 March 2017.
-The installation, located at the Grove outside the Bank of Melbourne entry, is comprised of four letters: H-O-P-E. Colourful keytags obtained from Woodgrove or participating retailers for a gold coin donation, have a personal message written upon them and are then attached to one of the letters.
+The installation, located at the Grove outside the Bank of Melbourne entry, was comprised of four letters: H-O-P-E. Colourful keytags obtained by community members from Woodgrove or participating retailers for a gold coin donation, had their personal message written upon them and were then attached to one of the letters.

 Hope Street thanks Woodgrove for their ongoing support and tremendous assistance with the promotion of our work with homeless young people and families and, in particular, with our Melton First Response campaign.

 For more details of our partnership, please visit www.woodgrove.com.au/community